To prospective project partners

 The work plan should describe actions to be taken in concrete terms rather than in terms of what is to be accomplished.
 So, instead of using vague phrases like "capacity building" and "educational outreach", please describe the specific actions to be taken in plain language.

-If sending a written proposal, 10-point font size appreciated (saves paper).
+If sending a written proposal, 10-point font size is appreciated (saves paper).

 Thanks for your interest in working with us.
 We are very impressed with what local NGOs are able to accomplish for conservation in a cost effective manner.